As Figure 13-1 shows, Chef Server provides a way to store shared, global data between nodes using data bags.

 You must specify users or nodes that have valid

-parameters.
-We have to use both in this example because we didn’t set up the admin
+client keys using the --search and --admins parameters.
+We have to use both in this example because we didn’t set up the admin user to have a valid client key.
+If you run knife client list, the admin user isn’t present.

 When you are using Chef Server, you must use the option

---mode client
+--mode client.

 The command line options for